Comprehensive List of Rug Types

 Persian rugs typically come from Iran.
 Persian rugs are what you see on most blogs today that are talking about vintage rugs.
 See this excellent post about buying Vintage rugs.
 They are sold all over Etsy and Ebay and often ship directly from sellers outside the US.

-This broad rug category includes many types including Tabriz, Heriz and Sultanabad.
-There are even more that you may never have heard about including Bijar, Hamadan, Kashan, Kashmar, Sarouk (and 10 more names that you probably have never heard of).
+There are different types of Persian rugs.
+This broad rug category includes many types including Tabriz, Heriz, and Sultanabad.
+There are even more that you may have never heard about including Bijar, Hamadan, Kashan, Kashmar, Sarouk (and 10 more names that you probably have never heard of).

-Many people say Persian rugs are a good investment (because authentic hand knotted rugs are expensive).
-I can say from my own personal experience wool rugs are very durable and last for decades.
+Many people say Persian rugs are a good investment (because authentic hand-knotted rugs are expensive).
+I can say from my own personal experience that wool rugs are very durable and last for decades.
 This might be TMI but I’ve had everything on mine from blue Gatorade to diarrhea and they clean up GREAT.
 See my care tips below.

 What are Tabriz Rugs?